GCCA Energy Excellence Recognition Program

 A GCCA Program designed to help cold storage warehouse energy usage management

 Warehouse energy usage is the second highest cost in the cold storage industry behind labor.
 Managing energy usage costs is a high priority for temperature-controlled 3PL operators.
-The GCCA Energy Excellence Recognition Program helps temperature-controlled warehouse operators measure and improve energy efficiency at each of their facilities.
+The GCCA Energy Excellence Recognition Program (EERP) helps temperature-controlled warehouse operators measure and improve energy efficiency at each of their facilities.

 Using qualitative and quantitative assessment tools, operators can track facility performance over time, as well as receive progress reports with recommended next steps and links to useful resources.
 Top performers will be recognized based on energy culture and magnitude of savings.